2022 Kansas Lottery 150: Practice

 The only 35-minute practice session was held on Saturday, September 10, at 9:15 am CST.
 Corey Heim, driving for Venturini Motorsports, was the fastest in the session, with a lap of 30.627, and an average speed of 176.315 mph.

 Qualifying

 Qualifying was held on Saturday, September 10, at 10:00 am CST.
-The qualifying system used is a multiple-car, multiple-lap system with only one round.
+The qualifying system employed a multiple-car, multiple-lap system with only one round.
 Whoever sets the fastest time in the round wins the pole.
 Corey Heim, driving for Venturini Motorsports, scored the pole for the race, with a lap of 30.707, and an average speed of 175.856 mph.